 Bits & Watts provides Stanford graduate and undergraduate students interested in the electricity industry with curricula of relevant courses for depth within their discipline and breadth in other disciplines.

 The Smart Grid Seminar is a series of lectures focused on smart grids, energy systems and power engineering with speakers from academic institutions and industry.
 These speakers share exciting new ideas and technologies that are changing the electricity industry to prompt further thought and discussion.
 This seminar is offered as a 1 unit seminar course, CEE 272T/EE292T for interested students.

 Battery Systems for Transportation and Grid Services is a new course offered by Bits & Watts associated faculty that provides an introduction to battery systems for transportation and grid services: cell technologies, topology selection, thermal and aging management, safety monitoring, AC and DC charging, and operation control/optimization.
 Invited experts introduce students to the state of the art of each topic.
 The course, CEE 292X/EE 292X, is aimed at mezzanineand graduate level students who wish to design battery systems, model them from data, integrate them into applications, or just learn about them.

 Postgraduate Programs: Bits & Watts founding member, State Grid Corporation of China, generously provides funding for two postdoctoral positions for recent Ph.D. graduates to work on creative, multidisciplinary research projects that explore new directions for the digital transformation of electric grid.
 This research is intended complement the continuing work of Stanford faculty.
 Potential projects span a variety of disciplines.

-Internship Program: Bits & Watts is offering four to six internships for the 2020 Summer quarter: SMART - Summer Microgrid Analysis and Research Training Internships.
-All work will be done remotely.
+Internship Program: Bits & Watts has a cohort of eight interns for the 2020 Summer quarter SMART - Summer Microgrid Analysis and Research Training Internship program.
+All work is being done remotely.